suarezfdz/Offset-Registry/README.md

 To set up the project locally for development:

-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone git@github.com:suarezfdz/Offset-Registry.git`
 2. Navigate to the root and use `docker compose up --build`.
 3. Set up a local PostgreSQL database and update the backend configuration accordingly.
+Look at the `data` folder.
 4. Run the frontend and backend locally using `npm start` or the appropriate command for your development environment.

 ## Contributors